mollie/api-documentation/source/guides/payouts.rst

-Marketplaces & platforms
+Marketplaces & Platforms
 ========================
-With Mollie Marketplaces & platforms, you can send payments to the bank accounts of your beneficiaries directly and split payments between multiple parties.
-Additionally, with Mollie Marketplaces & platforms you can control the delay on a payout
+With Mollie Marketplaces & Platforms, you can send payments to the bank accounts of your beneficiaries directly and split payments between multiple parties.
+Additionally, with Mollie Marketplaces & Platforms you can control the delay on a payout

-Mollie Marketplaces & platforms allows you to process third party funds for your platform in a PSD2-compliant manner.
+Mollie Marketplaces & Platforms allows you to process third party funds for your platform in a PSD2-compliant manner.

 This guide will explain step-by-step how to: